 Second, we have different nutritional challenges today than ever before.
 For most of human history, people ate to survive and barely had a choice of what to eat – but it was entirely natural and mostly local.
 Now our choices are dizzying, much of our food is created or processed in factories, and there are all kinds of new unknowns – such as the influence of pesticides, chemicals used in production and packaging, and nonstick coatings on cookware.

 Third, in the nutrition conversation, everyone is yelling at once, and most of the participants have no qualifications to give nutritional advice or interpret scientific studies.
-Thousands of bloggers, journalists, self-styled “bio-hackers,” and medical professionals have an opinion about what people should and shouldn’t eat.
+Thousands of bloggers, journalists, self-styled “bio-hackers,” and medical professionals have an opinion about what people should and shouldn’t eat, save for a very few places that tell you what’s proper for you, and which you’d know if you were to check this resource.
 There’s so much sensationalism and contradiction.
 Chew your food properly and take care of your oral hygiene, follow these recommendations at https://wahroongadentalgroup.com.au/hornsby-dentist/.

 I believe people need a clear, consistent philosophy on nutrition that doesn’t change with every new study.

 This inspired me to create an online course called How to Eat.
 It teaches traditional wisdom on nutrition, backed by modern science, in a format that’s easy to digest (I couldn’t resist).
 It’s designed to give someone an understanding of how and what to eat that makes so much sense that there’s no need to memorize anything.